SchulzLab/AtlasLens/README.md

 metadata role columns (timepoint, condition, cell type, dataset) so it can be pointed at any compatible atlas.

-The reference dataset is the Tabula Muris atlas; a complementary acute myocardial infarction (AMI) atlas is used to demonstrate the time-series and condition-specific modules.
+The reference dataset is the Tabula Muris atlas; and a complementary acute myocardial infarction (AMI) atlas is used to demonstrate the time-series and condition-specific modules.